assarbad/lookfs/README.rst

 links (both for files and directories) since Windows Vista.
 It also supports placeholder files on Windows 8.1 and later.

-``looklink`` is a simple tool to investigate reparse point properties from the command line.
+``lookfs`` is a simple tool to investigate file system artifacts such as reparse points and alternate data streams the command line.

 Installation
 ------------